-Installing a water project in or close to the community means that women and children will no longer have to walk endless kilometers each day to reach a water point, school children can focus on gaining an education, young children will remain healthy and communities will begin to thrive with a reliable, safe source of drinking water.
+Installing a water project within the community has ramifications for local community members.
+Women and children will no longer have to travel kilometers each day to reach a water point; school children can focus on gaining an education; young children will remain healthy and communities will begin to thrive with a reliable, safe source of drinking water.

 How you can help.

-There are many ways for you to support providing clean drinking water to villages in need.
-Click here to donate and provide clean water and education for the rural villagers in Tanzania.
-Your dollars are used for equipment, training, education as well as baseline and follow up assessments for water quality monitoring.
-Every dollar counts.
-If you’re able to donate $25 per month that goes toward providing clean water to one of the six villages we work with in Tanzania.
+There are many ways for you to support clean drinking water.
+Click here to donate and provide clean water, education and training for the rural villagers in Tanzania.
+Your contribution goes toward equipment, training, education, baseline and follow-up assessments of water.
+Every dollar counts. $25 per month will go a long way toward reaching our goal.

 Tanzania Daily News (2016), http://allafrica.com/stories/201605201073.html).
 Accessed 13 November 2016.